Table of Contents

 Presence

 Formal meditation never worked for me.
 I got dull and listless trying to do it.
 I nodded off.
 I was anything but present.
 Meditation is something I do to make progress with love, and only love makes progress with love.
 Leela has shown me meditation is worthless unless I love doing whatever it is.
 She insists any work I do to get closer to her be lively and playful, that it feel a little like being in love.
 So all that matters is how much I love whatever it is, how present and lively I am while it do it.
 If I love doing what I'm doing, anything can be my meditation.
-The formal meditation I did for all those years did had its uses, even though I made no progress doing it.
+The formal meditation I did for all those years did have its uses, even though I made no progress doing it.
 I needed to do it anyway to build discipline and establish the habit of consciously devoting some part of my life to the spiritual quest.
 I'm happy to be done with that stage.
 These days my meditation is doing the things I love to do as well as I can possibly do them.
 Like partner dancing and cooking.
 I make progress by giving my full attention to the things and people I love and then applying myself within that love, e.g. to be a better dancer, or cook.
 I threw myself deeply into things spontaneously as a child, but I lost that innate presence after I took up recreational drugs in Kenya.
 Drugs kiboshed the unorthodox but effective spontaneous meditations I made progress by all my life until then.
 Truly, orthodoxy sucks.
 I had to find my own way.

 Cooking.
 Being present changes my relationship with time.
 If I can slow down enough inside to turn whatever I'm doing into meditation, I can manifest a touch of 5-space in my doing.
 I can do a thing wisely by working hard on being present.
 My laboratory for working on this has been cooking.
 The first step is to take all the time constraints out of cooking a meal by seeing the whole process, start to finish, as if it were outside time.
 If I become silent I can see through time a little the way we ordinarily see through space.
 The meal becomes an artwork I'm entering and I see how all the pieces of the process connect and relate to each other.
 If I stay with that vision of cooking the meal as a unitary work of art, I'm never caught off balance by what comes next.
 I worked on this by slowing everything down to a snail's pace, stopping to breathe and shut my eyes for a moment in between each step.
 It has utterly transformed how I cook a meal.